Originate/guide/security/README.md

 Possible Attack Vector

 - Connection between the server and the user is unencrypted
-- An attacker is able to get in between the connection and read the session id
+- An attacker is able to eavesdrop on the connection and read the session id
 - The attacker uses the session id to impersonate the user

 Mitigation